Blog >

 CBN may have been the first cannabinoid identified in cannabis history, but it would not have been the case had it not been for some old THC.
 When a cannabis plant ages, its THC content can convert or degrade into CBN.
 While it is known to oxidize into CBN over time, we still don't seem to have a clear timeline for when it occurs.
 Some say the process takes about a year, but that is mainly anecdotal and likely is affected by various plant, environmental and storage factors.

-An oft-discussed talking point around CBN is its sedative or sleep-inducing effects–which may explain why an uplifting strain of cannabis may not do the trick if it has aged several months.
+An oft-discussed talking point around CBN is its sedative or sleep-inducing effects--which may explain why an uplifting strain of cannabis may not do the trick if it has aged several months.
 Though, the debate rages on, with many claiming that CBN only does the trick when combined with THC.

 Again, this is mostly, if not entirely, anecdotal.
 Other research has suggested CBN could play a role in addressing some skin conditions and burns.
-In any case, proceed with caution until we know more
+In any case, proceed with caution until we know more.

 CBC (Cannabichromene)

 First discovered in 1966, CBC is another non-psychoactive cannabinoid showing immense promise in certain lab studies.
 While we have much more to learn about it, CBC has shown its poor ability to bind to CB1 and CB2 receptors.
 Instead, it binds with different receptors, often associated with the vanilloid receptor 1 (TRPV1) and transient receptor potential ankyrin 1 (TRPA1).
+It is believed that when bound to the receptors, CBC may be responsible for the feelings of happiness experienced when using cannabis.

 CBGV (Cannabigerivarin)

 CBGV has shown potential in specific medical uses, like others on the list.
-However, its most promising area of potential may be its support of other cannabinoids.
+However, its most promising area of potential may be its role in aiding the effects of other cannabinoids.
 Like CBG, CBGV is believed to break down over time, converting to THCV (tetrahydrocannabivarin) and CBDV (cannabidivarin).
+The non-intoxicating cannabinoid acid has shown potential to also help cannabinoids like THC and CBD better bind to ECS receptors.
+Select studies have also concluded that CBGV may enhance potency in several functional outputs.
+There is hope that CGBV can help address medical conditions, but additional research is required.

 THCV (Tetrahydrocannabivarin)

 Like THC, THCV produces an intoxicating effect backed by several areas of useful potential.
 Products containing THCV are marketed by companies as having the potential to aid in weight loss.
+THCV isn't abundant in every strain but has a variety of higher potency strains, which can account for up to 16% of the plant's cannabinoid profile.

 CBDA (Cannabidiolic acid)

+The carboxylated form of CBD, CBDA first came into the scientific spotlight when it was isolated in 1955.
+Along with THCA and CBCA, CBDA is one of three to directly convert from CBGA.
 In the decades since, CBDA played a minor role in most lab studies, with few using the compound for biological evaluation.
 As such, most of us know CBDA as the cannabinoid degrades into CBD over time.
 Still, studies have increased focus since around 2008, revealing some areas of potential promise including temporary relief from muscular soreness.

 Major Cannabinoids Becoming Major Business

 Legalization has opened up medical and recreational markets for us to enjoy.
-Those markets are supported by the growing number of research and analysis into cannabis and its numerous aspects.
+Those markets are driven by the growing number of research and analysis into cannabis and its numerous aspects.
 Today, the combination of a growing legal market and increased studies has opened the door for more cannabinoids to shine.

+Think about it, we've already gone from being a THC-focused marketplace to having millions seek out CBD.
+We're now at the start of the other major cannabinoid boom.
 Through isolate, distillate and high-potency strains, we can enjoy various cannabinoids.
 WYNK uses a distillate of pure THC oil to deliver a pure blend of the two most popular cannabinoids in a low-dose format.
 Other companies may focus on one or a blend of CBG, CBN or other cannabinoids depending on the effect they hope to deliver to consumers.
+The world of opportunities is just coming online.
+Expect more in the coming years if regulations are friendly.

-Whichever the case may be, we now don’t have to wait as long to feel results.
+Whichever the case may be, we now don't have to wait as long to feel results.
 Through nano emulsification, edibles are now better and faster absorbed into the body.
-Meaning, that instead of waiting 30 to 90 minutes, you can feel an edible’s effect in around 10 to 15 minutes.
+Meaning, that instead of waiting 30 to 90 minutes, you can feel an edible's effect in around 10 to 15 minutes.
+Find out for yourself today with WYNK's line of infused seltzers, including Lime Twist, Black Cherry Fizz and Juicy Mango.

 Andrew Ward is a Brooklyn, NY based freelance journalist and copywriter.
 Some of Andrew's notable publications and clients include High Times, Benzinga, Business Insider, Rolling Stone and many more.